Recently In the News ...

-The Law Office of David F. Segadelli is a general practice that is located in the Charlestown neighborhood of Boston.
-For more than fourteen years Attorney Segadelli has helped hundreds of individuals and small businesses to successfully resolve criminal, civil and appellate cases.
+The Segadelli Law is a general practice law office, located in the Charlestown neighborhood of Boston.
+For fifteen years now, Attorney Segadelli has assisted hundreds of individuals and small businesses to successfully resolve a wide-range of criminal, civil and appellate cases.

 Duross v.
 Scudder Bay Capital, LLC & another, No. 18-P-0897 (Mass.
 App.
 Ct., Jan.
 17, 2020) - The Court affirmed the lower court's "dismissal of all claims" made by the plaintiff/mortgagor that were "predicated [on the] theory that the foreclosure was ineffective to pass title" to the defendant/foreclosing mortgagee, i.e,, Scudder Bay.
 "In so doing, [the Court] h[e]ld that G. L. c.
 239, § 7, does not bar application of the doctrine of issue preclusion to summary process judgments determining title."
 In arriving at that result the Court explained that "nothing in our jurisprudence suggests that G. L. c.
 239, § 7, operates to bar the application of issue preclusion based on summary process judgments where title actually has been determined."